chrismbah/PTE-FUTO/README.md

 <b>PTE-FUTO </b> is an <b>E-Learning platform</b> built to solve certain problems college students face in their day to day life.

 <b>Problem:</b> Students often struggle to find all the resources they need for success in one place.
-Course outlines, learning materials, textbooks, and GPA calculators can be scattered across different websites or physical locations.
+Course outlines, learning materials, textbooks, past questions and even GPA calculators can be scattered across different websites or physical locations.
+Which could pose as an obstacle for students making them have little or no access to these resources and information.

-<b>Solution:</b> The E-learning platform offers a centralized hub for students, providing:
+<b>Solution:</b> The E-learning platform basically offers a centralized hub for students, providing:

 - <b> Course Outlines: </b> Easy access to course syllabi and structures.
 - <b> Learning Resources: </b> Downloadable PDFs, files, materials, manuals and textbooks relevant to their studies.